danielabar/meblog/src/markdown/migrating-from-rails-secrets-to-credentials.md

 Rails first searches for the `secret_key_base` value in `ENV["SECRET_KEY_BASE"]`.
 If this environment variable is not found, then Rails will search for it in the new encrypted credentials yaml file.
 If your old `config/secrets.yml` already contained `<%= ENV["SECRET_KEY_BASE"] %>`, then effectively it was already reading an environment variable, and the yaml file was just serving as a pass-through.

+**Benefits**

-TODO: Benefits - Consistency: There's only one way to manage all secrets, across all environments.
+TODO: Consistency: There's only one way to manage all secrets, across all environments.
 Avoids future confusion as developers come and go.
 If there's more than one way to do things, then as developers come and go, people will discover all of them and some will be done one way, and some the other.
 Eventually no one will remember or understand why there's multiple ways to accomplish the same task.
 Creates maintenance overhead as each time this task is needed (eg: integrating a new 3rd party service), developer needs to spend time thinking about which way the new secrets should be managed.

-### 2. Convert Secrets to Credentials Per Environment
+## Solution B: Convert Secrets to Credentials

+In this solution, you'll convert all the secrets in `config/secrets.yml` to the new encrypted credentials format.
+We'll use the environment-specific support introduced as of Rails 6.0 to isolate both the secrets and the master key needed to decrypt/encrypt them on a per-environment basis.

-Consider this solution if:
+**Consider this solution if:**

 * There are multiple secrets stored in `config/secrets.yml` in addition to `secret_key_base`. i.e. the application code has references to `Rails.application.secrets.some_secret`, `Rails.application.secrets.another_secret`, etc.
 * Your project is not configured with a tool to convert secrets to environment variables.
 Keep in mind you'll still need to manage one new secret `RAILS_MASTER_KEY`.